bsharma0806/concussion_fmriDx/README.md

 # Concussion Classifier with Synthetic Clinical Data

+## Scope

-This project demonstrates a machine learning pipeline and interactive dashboard for classifying clinical outcomes using synthetic resting-state fMRI data.
+This project demonstrates a full-stack machine learning pipeline and interactive dashboard for classifying clinical outcomes using **synthetic resting-state fMRI** data.
 It includes preprocessing, oversampling, model tuning, evaluation, and an interactive Dash app to visualize results.
-The data used are synthetic, but resemble the original, clinical dataset.
+It simulates a real-world use case in which quantitative neuroimaging metrics might assist in concussion diagnosis.
+Again, the data used are synthetic, but resemble the original, clinical dataset (pending publication).

-Resting-state functional magnetic resonance imaging (rs-fMRI) data may help identify neuropathology associated with concussion.
-The BOLD signal can be quantified using several metrics.
-This dataset uses six rs-fMRI-derived metrics:
+## Clinical context

+Concussions are mainly diagnosed based on self-reported symptoms.
+But we can use functional MRI (fMRI) to measure “brain activity” and perform diagnoses more objectively, given that fMRI disturbances are a proxy for the neuropathology of concussion.
+This will help address the clinical problem of under and/or missed diagnosis of concussion, as well as providing a pathology-based diagnosis that can be used for monitoring of injury progression or recovery.

+fMRI data are a timeseries known as the BOLD (Blood Oxygen Level Dependent) signal.
+This signal can and has been quantified and summarized using several metrics, including the ones below:

 - Mean
 - Standard deviation